miramkj/miramkj.github.io/_pages/research.md

 - **Social Equality Enhancement of International Climate Finance**
   *Working paper, with Yi Zhao, Xin Ye, Yang Xie, and Haoqi Qian.*

-- **A Benchmark Dataset of Chinese Development Finance with Climate Relevance and SDG Annotations from 2000–2021**
-  *Working paper, with Zhenyi Zhang, Yayun Tang, Yu Wang, and Haoqi Qian.*

 - **The Association Between Co-occurrence of Risk Factors and Intimate Partner Violence Against Women Aged 15–49: Evidence from Demographic and Health Surveys in 53 Low- and Middle-Income Countries**
   *Working paper, with Xinfeng Wang, Jingkai Zha, Nan Zhang, Xin Ye, and Yingyao Chen.*